 Section 11, Voters

-"Voters" are those full-time or part-time employee representatives of Voting Members that attend Member or User Group meetings and vote on behalf of such Voting Member.
-Any employee(s) of such Voting Member attending a meeting shall internally determine how ballots shall be cast, and who is entitled and authorized to deliver any Voting Member’s ballot card distributed at a Member meeting.
+"Voters" are those full-time or part-time employee representatives of Voting Members that attend Membership or User Group meetings and vote on behalf of such Voting Member.
+Any employee(s) of such Voting Member attending a meeting shall internally determine how ballots shall be cast, and who is entitled and authorized to cast any Voting Member’s vote at a Membership meeting.

 Section 12, Voting Member